empiricalthought/unizin-nuxeo-lti-launch/README.md

 - The `authenticationChain` contributions (in `lti-login-contrib.xml`):

+The pre-filters defined for the OAuth authenticator have been disabled and a custom one has been defined [OAuthLTIFilter](https://github.com/unizin/unizin-nuxeo-lti-launch/blob/master/unizin-login-lti-addon/src/main/java/org/unizin/cmp/auth/OAuthLTIFilter.java).
+It must be completed to provide the require behavior.

 The `NuxeoAuthenticationFilter` will use this chain to trigger the login prompt.
 When authentication is needed, the Filter will first call the `handleRetrieveIdentity` method on all the plugins in the order of the authentication chain.
 Then, if the authentication could not be achieved, the filter will call the `handleLoginPrompt` method in the same order on all the plugins.
 The aim is to have as much automatic authentications as possible.
 That's why all the manual authentications (those needing a prompt) are done in a second round.

 - `org.unizin.cmp.login.LtiAuthenticator`: Main auth configuration.
 This is where all the business auth logic should be implemented but if you need another guard, there is